HSPDETAILED ACTION

 However, in the similar field of communication, Blustein teaches transmitting an emergency detail request; and determining whether the call is legitimate, at least in part based on whether an emergency detail response to the emergency detail request is received over the call (Paragraphs 0040-0046 automatic service agent querying the caller and determine valid emergency based on caller responses).

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the present invention to modify Goswami to include transmitting an emergency detail request; and determining whether the call is legitimate, at least in part based on whether an emergency detail response to the emergency detail request is received over the call as taught by Blustein in order to “dispatch the appropriate ERU 226, such as a firefighting unit, an ambulance, a law enforcement unit, a coastguard or the like” (Blustein, Paragraph 0044).
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the present invention to modify Goswami and Snapp to include transmitting an emergency detail request; and determining whether the call is legitimate, at least in part based on whether an emergency detail response to the emergency detail request is received over the call as taught by Blustein in order to “dispatch the appropriate ERU 226, such as a firefighting unit, an ambulance, a law enforcement unit, a coastguard or the like” (Blustein, Paragraph 0044).

 Regarding claim 3, Goswami teaches wherein the call includes call detail information indicating a location of a cellular tower, and the routing is performed, at least in part based on the location of the cellular tower (Paragraph 0015 “a geographic location for an originating communication device may alternatively be determined based upon the location of a base station servicing a corresponding E911 call.
 A location for an originating communication device is conventionally used to route an E911 call to an appropriate Public Safety Answering Point (i.e. a Public Safety Answering Point (PSAP) within closest geographic proximity to an originating communication device)” (emphasis added).).